shapeshed/shapeshed.com/content/posts/site_navigation_in_css_and_xhtml.md

-{
-  "title": "Site Navigation in CSS and XHTML",
-  "date": "2007-05-30T00:00:00+01:00",
++++
+date = "2007-05-30T00:00:00+01:00"
-  "description": "Coding navigation in CSS and XHTML properly is important for both search engines and accessibility.
-Here's my take on how to do it, although I would be very interested to hear what others think.", "tags": [
+description = "Coding navigation in CSS and XHTML properly is important for both search engines and accessibility.
+Here's my take on how to do it, although I would be very interested to hear what others think." tags = ["CSS", "XHTML"] title = "Site Navigation in CSS and XHTML"

-    "CSS",
-    "XHTML"
-  ]
-}
++++
 Not interested in the explanation?
 [See the demo][1] and [download the source code here][2]

 ## Semantics anyone?